Alph702/EMIS/README.md

 ---

+### Important Warning ⚠️
+- **DO NOT minimize or unfocus the Chrome window while the bot is running!** The bot requires the Chrome window to be visible and in focus at all times.
+- Minimizing or switching to another window may cause the bot to fail or input data incorrectly.
+- Keep the Chrome window visible and active throughout the entire process.

+---

 ### How to Run
 1. Open a terminal or command prompt.
 2. Navigate to the directory containing the script.